fabianoic/roster/README.md

 ./mvnw spring-boot:run        # applies Flyway migrations automatically and starts the app
 ```

 The API comes up at `http://localhost:8080`.
 Swagger UI at `/swagger-ui.html`, OpenAPI spec at `/v3/api-docs`.

-## Known limitations

-- **Seed passwords are placeholders**: the employees seeded in V2 have dummy `password_hash` values, so nobody can log in on a fresh database.
-Set a real BCrypt hash for a `MANAGER` employee directly in the database to bootstrap.
-- **In-memory RSA key**: restarting the app invalidates all issued tokens.
-- **No automatic unlock**: an account locked after 3 failed logins stays locked; `lock_time` is recorded but not used yet.
-- **Permission changes are not immediate**: they apply at the user's next login (tokens last 1 hour).
+Actuator health at `/actuator/health`.